rammy427/Sheltr/docs/API.md

 - Email must be valid format and unique
 - Password: 8+ characters, 1 uppercase, 1 number, 1 special character
 - Phone: digits only, max 10
+- If latitude provided, longitude required (and vice versa)

 ---